Kurup (film): Plot

-Next, after marrying Sharada, both leaves for Persia where they lead a luxurious life.
-Kurup meets with Leo, who leads him to Prince Walid, son of the emperor.
+Next, after marrying Sharadha, both leaves for Persia where they lead a luxurious life.
+Kurup meets with Leo, who leads him to Prince Walid, son of the Shah.
 Walid is impressed by Kurup, and is assigned to smuggle crude oil without the knowledge of Walid's father.
-However, Kurup's greed resurfaces he decides to rob a high amount from Walid and then fakes his own death once again.
-The insurance was arranged only as a part of this big plan and Kurup with the help of his team in Kerala kills Charlie to fake Kurup's death.
+However, Kurup's greed resurfaces he decides to rob an amount of $3 million from Walid and then fakes his own death once again in Kerala.
+The insurance was arranged only as a part of this big plan and Kurup with the help of his team in Kerala kills Charlie to manipulates it as Kurup's death.
 However, this time his plans go awry, thanks to an efficient Das.

 Kurup was hiding right above the room when Das and his team arrived to arrest him at the lodge.
 He further hides at his aforementioned places in Bhopal and Bombay before planning to escape with the help of Leo.
-He even joins the police team disguised as a driver shortly before evading Das's eye and getting into the cruise, but Das is informed by Walid about Kurup's treachery.
+He even joins the police team disguised as a driver shortly before evading Das' eye and getting into the cruise, but Das is informed by Walid about Kurup's treachery.
 As the cruise leaves and Das find that Kurup is in it.
 Meanwhile, Kurup meets Leo and is assigned a new name 'Alexander' and a new passport.
-Once Kurup (now Alexander) walks out, he is called "Alexander" by Walid, who along with his bodyguards plans to kill Kurup.
+Once Kurup walks out, he is called "Alexander" by Walid, who along with his bodyguards plans to kill Kurup.
 Das, confirming that Kurup will be killed, informs Charlie's family that he has avenged the person who is responsible for their condition.
-A few years later, Das gets conferred as an IPS officer and is promoted to the rank of Superintendent of Police.
+In 2005, Das gets conferred as an IPS officer and is promoted to the rank of Superintendent of Police.

 At the end of the retirement ceremony, Das leaves the office, before which the officer who was reading his diary hands it to Das and salutes him respectfully.
-Das, leaving his official life behind and believing that Kurup is no more, leaves the office and the moment he leaves, a cop receives fax showing a lookout notice of an international criminal who is shown to be none other than Kurup.
+Das, leaving his official life behind and believing that Kurup is no more, leaves the office and the moment he leaves, a cop receives fax showing a lookout notice of an international criminal based in Mexico, named Alexander Gelmosby (Note: Also known as Akbar Ali Khan in Pakistan and Viktor Gorbaveska in Russia and Ukraine), who is none other than Kurup in his third alias.
 In the epilogue, it is shown that when Alexander was stopped by Walid, he just smiles to the camera and a newspaper story showing Walid's death in a car accident follows, indirectly suggesting that Alexander had set a plan B with Leo's help to end Walid in case he spotted him in the cruise.
-Various news stories and channel clips of the police searching all around the world for Alexander follow.
+Various international agencies and intelligence agencies within Eurasia and the Americas begins a widespread search for Gelmosby.
 Back to the present, in a busy street in Helsinki in 2005, Alexander is spotted and photographed by a person who works for the police.
-Upon realizing that he is being photographed, Alexander kills the photographer.
+Upon realizing that he is being photographed, Alexander kills the photographer, building up a sequel named Kurup II: Alexander's Reign.